A member of the Oregon Golf Association

 Confirm your tee

-time in advance and make it a point to arrive at the tee early with
+time in advance and make it a point to arrive approximately 20 minutes

 extra balls, tees, gloves and appropriate clothing for the day’s